 Fathers are consistently concerned with becoming better role models for, providing for, and building a relationship with their children.
 Nursing is an ideal career choice for fathers, but men sometimes shy away from nursing, viewing it as a women’s field, which is absolutely false.
 There are many reasons that nursing is a wonderful career for men, but today we’re going to discuss a subset of those – the top 10 reasons why nursing is the ideal career for fathers.

-There are lots of reasons people relocate, be it proximity to family, career changes, marriages, divorces, or other life changes, and sometimes, finding a career in a new area can be a challenge.
-For nurses, however, finding a new position is easy because nurses are needed all around the world.
-If your partner finds a new job in Chicago and you need to relocate, finding a nursing position is lightning fast.
-Two months later, you need to move to England.
-Nurses are needed there as well!
+There are lots of reasons people relocate, be it proximity to family, career changes, marriages, divorces, or other life changes.
+Sometimes, finding a career in a new area can be a challenge.
+For nurses, however, finding a new position is easy because nurses are needed in every state, and all around the world.
+If your partner finds a new job and you need to relocate, finding a nursing position is lightning fast.
 Around the nation and around the world, nurses have a bright future ahead of them, so you don’t have to worry about your career outlook.

 As a nurse, you have knowledge that saves lives every day, and in an emergency at home, you could be prepared to save the life of those you love most.
 Maybe your toddler cuts his forehead on the coffee table.
 Does it need stitches?
 You can look and see.
-Your teenager is feeling incredibly dizzy when standing up and you know what to do.
+Your teenager felt incredibly dizzy after a football game – you know what to do.
 You have the knowledge that could help your kids and family through their bumps and scrapes.
 Look out, however, because in some cases this can be a double-edged sword for those parents who are quick to notice dangerous symptoms (is your teenager dizzy because they’re dehydrated, or could it be a sign of a brain tumor?).
 Even given this, most parents sleep better at night because of their knowledge of emergency medicine.

 Patience exercises, daily